-This study gives a full characterization of atomized tin.
+This study gives a full characterisation of atomised tin.
 Particle size distribution with histogram and cumulative fraction representations, with location, width, asymmetry and peakedness descriptors, and the approximation of the distribution by the log-normal function and with the phase and morphology have been determined.